gozmaneduard/java-project-rep/README.md

 # java-project-rep

-Hello boss,
+Hello bossss,

 I'm you, wazzup?
-and you are awsome!
+and you are awsome by the way!